peng8350/flutter_pulltorefresh/README.md

 * <h3>Why is there a empty space in the top or tail indicator after using CuperNavigationBar (not just in this case)?</h3>
 the reason may be SafeArea,the solution: wrap SmartRefresher in SafeArea

+* <h3>Compatibility?</h3>
+1.3.0 replaces a new method to implement the indicator.
+The internal indicator is implemented by monitoring scroll Controller position changes.
+There are no methods such as NotificationListener and GestureDector that may cause sliding gesture conflicts.
+So it should be compatible with most of the libraries that need to be used between gestures.
+However, some libraries may not be compatible and ScrollPhysics needs to be rewritten, which is clearly required for internal FrontStyle.

 ## Thanks